Network security is more crucial than ever for healthcare providers

 Every year, our HIPAA research team conducts surveys of HIPAA leaders at healthcare organizations to find out where organizations could use support and education.

-Our responses come from over 750 different healthcare professionals responsible for HIPAA compliance.
+Our responses this year are from over 600 different healthcare professionals responsible for HIPAA compliance.
 These survey respondents mostly belong to organizations with less than 500 employees, however, the resulting data is important to organizations of all sizes, because almost all healthcare organizations share patient data with one another.

 PATIENT DATA SECURITY

-- 76% of respondents also comply with PCI DSS compliance; 12% comply with GDPR compliance; 10% comply with HITRUST requirements.
+73% of respondents also comply with PCI DSS compliance; 19% comply with GDPR compliance; 12% comply with CCPA compliance; 10% comply with HITRUST requirements.

-- 55% of respondents review their business associate agreement documentation at least annually.
+57% of respondents review their business associate agreement documentation at least annually

-- 28% of respondents don’t have a formal risk management plan
+26% of respondents don’t have a formal risk management plan.

 FIREWALL BEST PRACTICES

-- 43% of respondents conduct internal audits at least annually
+40% of respondents conduct internal audits at least annually.

-- 19% of respondents don’t have any response plan policies in place
+26% of respondents don’t have any response plan policies in place.